 What Activities Qualify?

 There are numerous sections of the tax code and lengthy U.S. Tax Court rulings defining which activities qualify as R&D and which do not.
-The main framework for analyzing R&D credit eligibility comes from what is known as the four-part test of the Internal Revenue Code.
-As long as companies can pass each of the following tests, they can claim the R&D Credit:
+Companies performing the following types of activities usually qualify:

 What Expenses Qualify?